Visiting Student Electives Program

 2 Department of Medicine provides a minimum of 2 weeks and maximum of 4 weeks in: Cardiology, Clinical Immunology & Allergy, Clinical Pharmacology, Critical Care, Endocrinology & Metabolism, Gastroenterology, General Internal Medicine, Geriatrics, Haematology/Oncology, Nephrology, and Respiratory Medicine.
 Please note that Emergency Medicine can only offer a 2-week elective, while Rheumatology will only offer a 4-week elective.

 Visiting Elective opportunities are available only to Canadian Citizens or Landed Immigrants who are currently working on the MD program at an International School.
-Please note, International Students will only be accepted from March - August.

 3 Department of Oncology: maximum of 4 weeks during the period of March to August.
 Due to limited elective spaces available, the Department may not be able to approve the elective of your choice during the time period requested.